sfrias/hikey-coreos/README.md

 ## QEMU

-The CoreOS SDK includes qemu-system-aarch64.
-This should be enough for general development work, and is what I recommend.
-Newer host distros may have a packaged qemu-system-aarch64 that you can use.
+The CoreOS SDK includes qemu-system-aarch64 that you can use.
+Newer host distros should have a packaged qemu-system-aarch64.
+Debian or Ubuntu users can install it with ```apt-get install qemu-system-arm```.

 To run CoreOS with QEMU you'll need UEFI firmware built for qemu-system-aarch64.
 I use the binary releases provided by Linaro: